 Residents and visitors are encouraged to be “bear smart” to prevent backyard bears, and to use the special bear-proof garbage bins located throughout Whistler.

 Spanning the distance between Whistler & Blackcomb Mountains, the world record-breaking PEAK 2 PEAK Gondola is breathtaking.
 The journey between the two mountains provides a 360-degree window into Whistler Blackcomb's alpine environment, its surrounding peaks, changing seasons & wildlife habitat.
 Looking for an epic hike to an ancient glacier?
 A gentle stroll on an alpine walking trail?
 A tour of black bear habitat?
 High tea at an alpine hut?
 Wine tasting on a mountaintop patio?
 The choice is yours with the PEAK 2 PEAK Gondola.
 From easy to epic, there's something for everyone.

-** BEAR VIEWING** 'Exclusive Land Rover Excursions'.
-Our year-round scenic private/semi-private eco-tours will take you to areas rarely seen by most Whistler visitors: Morning/Evening with the Bears, Ancient Rainforest/Eagle Viewing Experience, Hidden Glacier Lake Hike/Snowshoe.
-Travel throughout the Coast Mountain Range to rarely seen scenic destinations in one of our rugged, well-appointed Land Rover LR3 to the most remote locations in the Whistler region.
-Take in the year-round amazing beauty of the area on several of our exclusive private/semi-private tours.
+Bear viewing - exclusive Land Rover excursions.
+Our scenic private/semi-private eco-tours will take you to areas rarely seen by most Whistler visitors: Morning/Evening with the Bears, Ancient Rainforest Experience, Moose Valley Excursion, Land Rover Sunset Excursion and our Bald Eagle Viewing Experience.
+Travel throughout the Coast Mountain Range to rarely seen scenic destinations in one of our rugged, well-appointed modern Land Rovers to the most remote locations in the Whistler region.
+Take in the amazing beauty of the area on several of our exclusive private/semi-private tours.
 Allow Whistler Discovery Tours to guide you on your unique adventure.